Housing and building services privacy notice

 Who do you keep information about?

 We keep information about current and former tenants of the Council’s housing stock.
-Individuals who have applied for Council housing, refugees and asylum families and individuals living in the Borough.
+We also keep information about individuals who have applied for Council housing, refugees and asylum families and individuals living in the Borough.

 Why do you keep information about me?